anton-novak/community-board-bot/README.md

 # Features
 * Complete in-bot ad posting process with editing, validation and error handling.
 * Easy-to-use and lightweight web app interface that allows to browse, filter, sort and manage the ads.
+* Saving ads to the chat with the bot for keeping and forwarding to other users.
 * One-click transition to Telegram chats with the posters to initiate a conversation about the ads.
 * Username check aimed to ensure the users' ability to connect with each other.
 * Telegram-based image handling which keeps bot server space at the minimum.